coralpeony/Daily_Planner_App_EDementieva/README.md

 It presents timeblocks for standard business hours when the user scrolls down.

-Timeblocks are color-coded based on past, present, and future time.
+Timeblocks are color-coded based on the past, present, and future hour.

 A user can enter an event when they click a timeblock.